SecurityDo/ingext-helm-charts/README.md

 ### Option B: Azure Cloud (AKS)

+> **Note:** If you used the helper scripts (`install-ingext-aks.sh`), ingress and certificates are already configured.
+Skip to Step 3 to configure DNS.

 #### Step 1: Install Cert Manager

 Cert-manager is required for handling certificates on Azure.